Self-observation brings man to the realization of the necessity of self-change.― George Ivanovich Gurdjieff

 What Came First, The Chicken or The Egg

 What came first, the chicken or the egg?
 Same kind of question here with observation and awareness.
-Some teachers say one must be awake and “aware” before you can really observe properly.
-Others say one progresses in observation to where one becomes aware.
+Some teachers say one must be awake and “aware” before you can observe properly.
+Others say one progresses in observation when one becomes self-aware.
+Being self-aware is being present.
 This is when we finally reveal the Observer.

 So, when we are aware or present, this allows the real you to show up.
 This is the person you are talking to inside your head.
 This is the entity that is experiencing your life.
 How to we reach the Observer and keep it online?